geochri/Food-Classification/README.md

 ### The Challenge
 <hr>

-> *The first goal is to be **able to automatically classify an unknown image** using the dataset, but beyond this there are a number of possibilities for looking at what regions / image components are important for making classifications, identify new types of food as combinations of existing tags, build object detectors which can find similar objects in a full scene.*
+> *The first goal is to be **able to automatically classify food images previously unseen by our model** trained with Food-101 dataset.
+Beyond this, there are a number of possibilities for looking at what regions / image components are important for making classifications, identify new types of food as combinations of existing tags, build object detectors which can find similar objects in a full scene.*

 ### Approach